ppy/osu-wiki/wiki/Ranking_criteria/osu!catch/en.md

 ## Difficulty-specific

 Difficulty-specific rules and guidelines only apply to the difficulty level they are listed for and therefore *do not apply to **every** osu!catch difficulty*.
 Rhythm-related rules and guidelines apply to approximately 180 BPM beatmaps.
-If your song is drastically faster or slower, some variables might be different, as detailed in [Scaling BPM on the Ranking Criteria](/wiki/Ranking_criteria/Scaling_BPM).
+If your song is drastically faster or slower, some variables might be different, as detailed in [Scaling BPM on the ranking criteria](/wiki/Ranking_criteria/Scaling_BPM).

 ### Difficulty names